Mudok-89/sql-portfolio/02-rental-analysis/README.md

 # Rental Analysis

-SQL projects focused on rental activity, rental reporting, and unpaid rentals.
+SQL examples focused on rental reporting, rental activity, and unpaid rentals using the Sakila database.